tsundoku/tsundoku.github.io/README.md

 my CV, in FAQ format:

+Q - *what can you do for me today?*
+A - code, systems, networks, security, design, copywriting
+A - the usual Mr. Robot activities, but with less morphine and more Claritin

+Q - *design and copy, they have digital agencies for that sort of, flimflammery, you know?*
+A - yes, they used an agency for the company website, [and it's still good for a laugh](https://www.adweek.com/creativity/vince-vaughn-and-costars-pose-idiotic-stock-photos-you-can-have-free-163239/)
+A - for technical copy I write in standard technical English, which is similar to writing for translation
+A - for human copy I'm always shoplifting ideas from places like the MailChimp [style guide](https://styleguide.mailchimp.com/) and [voice and tone guide](http://voiceandtone.com/)

 Q - *how much time do you spend per week on actual coding?*
 A - maybe 20 hours a week, I've never had a job that was only coding